Poel: History

 Poel's first inhabitants in historic times were Slavs, belonging to the West Mecklenburgian tribe of the Obotrites.
 The Slavic ruler and Lord of Mecklenburg Heinrich Borwin I brought German settlers from the providences of Dithmarschen and Holstein to the island in the early 13th century.
 They began building the church on Poel around 1210.
 The church was built in four or five periods and was completed around 1350.
 The tower (the oldest part of the building) is in Romanesque style, and with its 47 meters it is visible from almost all points on the island.
 The church nave was originally Romanesque in style, however it was enlarged around 1300 with a long and high choir and at that time changed into the Gothic style.
 The church which still remains a major sightseeing attraction on the island contains two winged Marian altars from the 15th century, a triumphal cross from around 1450, a rare Danish gravestone from the 13th century and the model of a Zeesenboat from 1936.
 Since about 1535 it is a Lutheran Church.
 Besides the weekly Divine Service there are also many concerts with classical music in the church during the summer months.

 In 1614 Duke of Mecklenburg Adolf Friedrich I started the construction of a fortress on the island in the vicinity of the church, making use of the strategically good location.
 In 1618 it was completed.
 In June 1620 Gustav II Adolf of Sweden visited his cousin Duke Johann Albrecht II here, and in September of that same year his bride-to-be, Princess Maria Eleonora of Brandenburg, visited the island and stayed at the castle on the way to her marriage in Stockholm.
 She was received by Duke Johann Albrecht II with a festive worship service in the church and will a feast that went on for several days.
-During the Thirty Years' War the Duke had to give up the castle to enemy imperial troops (= Catholic coalition) in 1628.
+During the Thirty Years' War the Duke had to give up the castle to enemy imperial troops (i.e., the Catholic coalition) in 1628.
 General Wallenstein ruled over Mecklenburg for several years.